-This full governance report includes references to each of the King IV[TM] principles where the practices employed achieve the governance outcomes espoused by the principles.
-The Board is satisfied with the Group's application of the principles of King IV[TM].
+This full governance report includes references to each of the King IVTM principles where the practices employed achieve the governance outcomes.
+The Board is satisfied with the Group's application of the principles of King IVTM.

-OUR LEADERSHIP
+GROUP LEADERSHIP

 The Board is responsible for corporate governance across the Group.
 It approves strategic direction, which addresses and integrates strategy, risk, performance and sustainability as interdependent elements of value creation.